 I’m a bit of an Apple fan – all my devices (phone / tablet / laptop / desktop) are Apple devices.
 The beauty of this app is that no matter where I’m working, I’m only a click or two away from the specific note that I want to read or update.
 The interface is excellent too – it’s so easy to create notes, create lists within notes and set up folders of associated notes etc. I know there are similar apps available from Google and others – this is the one that works best for me.

 App 4: Feedly

+An old favourite that I know some of you now use.
 Feedly is an app that I use all of the time in seeking out useful content from the web to share, and indeed for content ideas to write about.
 It enables me to track blogs / news feeds that provide content I don’t want to miss.
 Rather than receiving an email every time there’s a new blog post or news article, instead the new content is sent to Feedly which gathers all of these articles in one place.
 It is like a magazine rack for online articles, waiting for me to go through them.

 I can then flick down through hundreds of articles in minutes, reading only the headlines, dipping into an introduction or indeed the full article if I think it is actually worth reading.
-And I can mark them all as “Already read” very easily as I go along, ensuring those particular articles don’t appear again.
+And I can mark them all as “Read” very easily as I go along, ensuring those particular articles don’t appear again.
 I’ve categorised the different feeds into groups, which further speeds up the process too.
 The benefit of Feedly is the time it saves me in getting through huge numbers of articles.